 IT professionals should have skills in problem solving, analytics, and dexterity if they hope to be successful within the field.
 Competition is high, however, and only the most prepared and determined individuals will maintain a successful company.
 For this reason, starting your own IT tech support ecommerce business can be a difficult but rewarding challenge.

-Starting a Remote PC Tech Support Business
+The Basics to Developing a Tech Support Business Model

 Some issues don’t need to be handled in person.
 Remote tech support businesses are able to fix general issues over the phone or through online communication saving time and manpower.
 With the help of remote connection software, specialist are just a click away.
 All you need to startup is a computer, phone access, the appropriate software, and knowledge.